 - You’ll be directed to the DPI Settings configuration page with the following options.

 You can indicate a value ranging from 400 to 1800 on this configuration page.
 The setting will take effect immediately, so you know which value will work well for you.

 Have you messed up the settings and want to return them to their default values?
 There is an option for that.
 To do so:

 - After you have made any changes from the default settings, the main configuration will show a new option called Restore Defaults.
 It allows you to return all the settings you’ve changed to their original value.
 Select the Restore Defaults.

 - It will show up another two buttons, click Restore to restore all the default settings.

 Microsoft Surface Arc Mouse is a premium portable mouse from Microsoft that offers many configuration options through the Microsoft Mouse and Keyboard Center tool.
 Now you’ve known all the possibilities of the Surface Arc Mouse, and if you have any questions or problems with the procedures detailed in this tutorial, please leave a comment below.

 Here are all related Surface Arc Mouse tips & tricks topics you might want to know:

 How to replace Surface Arc Mouse Batteries

 Don't know how to install or replace the batteries on the Surface Arc Mouse?
-Check out here to see how to do that with easy to follow instructions.
+Here is how to do that with easy-to-follow instructions.